awslabs/osml-data-intake/cdk/README.md

 The stacks are deployed in a specific order due to dependencies:

 1. **NetworkStack** - Creates or imports the VPC
-2. **DataIntakeStack** - Depends on NetworkStack, creates output SNS topic
-3. **DataCatalogStack** - Depends on both NetworkStack and DataIntakeStack, subscribes to DataIntakeStack's output topic
+2. **DataCatalogStack** - Depends on NetworkStack, includes both data-intake and data-catalog components

 ### Benefits